-Meal periods and break periods are generally factored into the established regular schedules of Regular and Limited Full-Time hourly employees or those hourly employees scheduled to work six or more hours in any day.
+Meal periods and break periods are generally factored into the established regular schedules of regular and limited full-time hourly employees, or those hourly employees scheduled to work six or more hours in any day.
 Shorter work schedules may or may not provide for a break or meal period.

 Individual departments and supervisors are responsible for scheduling and coordinating break and meal periods.
 Break periods may be scheduled or limited to certain times of the day at the supervisor's discretion.
 Break periods of less than 20 minutes are paid time.
 As such, the employee may not be completely relieved of all work responsibilities while on break.

-2.5.6 Time-keeping Management
+2.5.6 Time-Keeping Management

 Valparaiso University uses self-service (accessible through DataVU) as a time-keeping system for hourly employees to record their hours worked.
-All hourly employees are required to utilize this system to record work start times and end times, including meal periods or when leaving the University for non-work-related business.
+All hourly employees are required to utilize this system to record work start times and end times, including meal periods and leaving the University for non-work-related business.

-Hourly employees are generally expected to be at their appointed work stations ready to work at their scheduled start time.
-To account for the practical realities involved with time-keeping, employees have a twelve-minute window in which to record their start times, from 6 minutes before their scheduled start time to 6 minutes after their scheduled start time.
+Hourly employees are generally expected to be at their appointed workstations ready to work at their scheduled start time.
+To account for the practical realities involved with timekeeping, employees have a 12-minute window in which to record their start times, from six minutes before their scheduled start time to six minutes after their scheduled start time.
 This also applies to a scheduled end time if one is established.

 Hourly employees are not permitted to begin work prior to their scheduled start time or continue working past their scheduled end time without the express approval of the supervisor.
-All work start and end times are expected to be recorded in the electronic timekeeping system.
+All work start and end times are expected to be recorded in the electronic time-keeping system.
 Supervisors are responsible for reviewing and approving time records submitted by their employees.
-See also Tardiness at 2.6.7.1
+See also 2.6.7.1 Tardiness.